aragon/hack/docs/cli-usage.md

 - `http`: This is the flag that indicates that you wish to run your app using HTTP.
 The URI of the server must be provided here (e.g. `localhost:4001`)
 - `http-served-from`: Path to the directory that the HTTP server exposes.
 Some artifacts are generated and placed in this directory during the publishing process of your app.
 The server needs serve these new files when they are created and the server is already running.

-If your HTTP server supports hot-reloading your app's frontend will be hot-reloaded inside the Aragon Core client.
+If your HTTP server supports hot-reloading your app's frontend will be hot-reloaded inside the Aragon client.

 However, when **making changes to the background script** of your app, a refresh of the client is required so the new script can be loaded.
 Also, depending on how the background script of your app is being built, you may need to manually trigger the compilation of the script.